2019 FBYC ANNUAL AWARD WINNERS

-Fishing Bay Yacht Club held its Annual Meeting and Awards Party on Saturday, November 17, 2018 at the Commonwealth Club in Richmond.
-The following is a list of all of the trophies and recipients that were awarded at the Commonwealth Club.
+Fishing Bay Yacht Club held its Annual Meeting and Awards Party on Saturday, November 16, 2019 at the Hippodrone in Richmond.
+The following is a list of all of the trophies and recipients that were awarded at the Hippodrone.

-The HENRY E. HUTCHESON, JR. MEMORIAL TROPHY is awarded to the Opti sailor with the top standing in CBYRA regattas and our club regattas combined and the YOUNG SALT TROPHY is awarded to the Optimist sailor with the highest overall standing in FBYC junior regattas.
-This year, both awards went to Madeline Amthor.
+The HENRY E. HUTCHESON, JR. MEMORIAL TROPHY is awarded to the Opti sailor with the top standing in CBYRA regattas and our club regattas combined.
+This year, the award went to Bo Angus.

 The CAROLINE COLLINS TROPHY honors the outstanding performance by a young lady in the Junior Program, as evidenced by her standing in the Laser Radial results from both the club’s Junior Regatta and the bay-wide CBYRA High Point competition.
-This year’s recipient was Evie Wensell.
+This year’s recipients are Georgia Wensell in the Opti and Mae Wallace Angus and Eleanor Patterson in the 420.

 The UP AND COMING TROPHY recognizes young Development Team sailors with great potential as sailors and team members; and who have a great future at FBYC.
-This year’s winners were Cal King and Charlotte Staas.
+This year’s winners were Drew Meyer and Sebastian Angus.

 The BECCA BOAT TROPHY is dedicated in the memory of Rebecca Clary Harris, a former FBYC Junior, by her parents, Richard and Kay Clary.
 Her family remains very active in our Junior Program, both during Junior Week and on the Race Teams.
 Becca loved FBYC and this award is given each year to the female junior who most exemplifies Becca’s devotion to FBYC.
-This year’s recipient was Georgia Wensell.
+This year’s recipient was Mary Calvert Patterson.

 In 1973, the PATRICK A. GIBSON MEMORIAL TROPHY was established to recognize the one design class with the best participation as a percentage of its fleet size in FBYC sanctioned races.
 This year’s fleet was the Flying Scot fleet.

 In 1997, the WAYLAND W. RENNIE CRUISING AWARD was first presented to its namesake to annually honor a member's support of the Cruising Division.
-This year’s recipient was Helen and Dacre Walker.
+This year’s recipient was Lyons and George Burke.

-Since 1981, the COMPETITION TROPHY has been presented to the skipper or skippers who most successfully represented FBYC at racing events conducted by others, taking into consideration the character of the events, the quality of the competition and the performance of the recipient.This year’s recipient was Glenn Doncaster.
+Since 1981, the COMPETITION TROPHY has been presented to the skipper or skippers who most successfully represented FBYC at racing events conducted by others, taking into consideration the character of the events, the quality of the competition and the performance of the recipient.This year’s recipient was Andrew Ciszewski.

 Since 1980, the OFFSHORE DIVISION CHAMPIONSHIP TROPHY has been awarded annually to the skipper who accumulates the best point score during the regular racing season.
 This year’s winner from PHRF A won the Spring, Fall, and Distance Series.
-This year’s winner was Craig Wright in Afterthought.
+This year’s winner was Bob Fleck on Mad Hatter..

 The ALLEN B. FINE TROPHY was established in 1985 to recognize the importance of good crew members to every skipper.
-This year winner was Scott Thurston.
+This year winner was Ann Daniels.

 The SPORTSMANSHIP TROPHY was first presented by Commodore Russell Collins in August 1992.
 This trophy is to be awarded to the Offshore Division skipper who displays the best sportsmanship in the Regular Racing Season.
-This year’s winners were Stuart Kegan and Katharine Yudkin.
+This year this award was extended beyond the Offshore Division.
+This Year's winner was Ron Jenkins.

 In 2015, the CLINARD CUP was donated by former Commodore Noel Clinard , FBYC's first J/70 Owner and the founder and first Fleet Captain of J/70 Fleet 5.
 It is awarded to an FBYC J/70 yacht for both participation and performance in FBYC events and J/70 Class travel events.
-This year’s winner was Clark Dennison.
+This year’s winner was Lud Kimbrough.

 The HUBARD TROPHY was presented by Commodore Happy Hubard, and longtime Junior Activities Chairman, Kenzie Hubard, to be awarded to the outstanding woman sailor for dedication, participation, performance and sportsmanship in sailing.
-This years winner was Karen Soule.
+This years winner was Ann-Kinsey Hardin Wash.

 The ANNUAL RACE COMMITTEE TROPHY is awarded to the FBYC member who has made the year’s greatest contribution to race committee work.
 This year’s recipient has been a dedicated Club member for many years and has even earned this award previously.
-This year’s winner was Cathy Clark.
+This year’s winner was Sharon Bauer.

 It is the Commodore’s privilege to choose the class for the FISHING BAY CHALLENGE BOWL.
 At the outset of each year, the Commodore selects a fleet for the individual recipient of this trophy with the purpose of encouraging fleet development, competition and participation in that fleet.
-This year Rob Whittemore wanted to use this award to help promote multi-generational sailing at FBYC.
-He determined that the Bowl would be awarded to the best performing FBYC boat with two generations on board.
-This year’s recipients were Dan and Gannon Troutman.
+The 2019 Challenge Bowl awards the FBYC boat across the offshore and one design divisions that best integrated Juniors into their sailing program.
+This years recipient was was Craig Ciszewski.

 The MATTHEW FONTAINE MAURY BOWL is the highest honor Fishing Bay Yacht Club awards.
 The Bowl is to be awarded by the Board of Trustees of the Fishing Bay Yacht Club to members for outstanding contributions to Fishing Bay Yacht Club.
 This year’s recipient is the perfect example of the volunteerism spirit that makes this club such a unique place.
-He was highly respected and truly loved by all who worked or sailed with him.
-This year’s recipient was William T. Bennett.
-Accepting for Ted, to a standing ovation was Myra Bennett.
+Most people know this recipient for his sailing adventures.
+Few may realize that for the past 20 years he has been instrumental in ensuring we have plenty of safe drinking water to support club activities and to fill our tanks before taking long voyages.
+We take our high quality and plentiful drinking water for granted, but it has not always been that way.
+This year's recipient was Wes Jones.

 The PIANKATANK TROPHY is one of our oldest, yet surely not the most coveted.
 This trophy is awarded to the club member “whose actions during the sailing season best exemplify the principle that all is not lost until the boat sinks.”
 That is not to say that recipients lack the requisite boat handling skills to stay out of trouble most of the time.
 The names of some of our more experienced and accomplished sailors embellish the Rocking Chair.
-This year’s winner was Norman M. “Mike” Camp in ‘honor’ of a short trip that had a planned duration of the trip was 3 – 4 hours, but which lasted 11 hours due to numerous challenges.
+This year’s winner was David Hinckle in ‘honor’ of a 'new' boat that left him poorer if not wiser.

 Other PERPETUAL TROPHIES (Awarded at Offshore Closing Day Regatta):